is-shoes/freetime/README.md

 SB Hacks X project

 This was our first ever project on this scale!
-We created an application that allows you to create weekly schedules and collaborate with your friends
+We created an application that allows you to create weekly schedules and collaborate with your friends.
+It allows you to find free time.

 angie, gayatri, cyrus, owen